Adhesion GPCR workshop 2022

-The 10th Adhesion GPCR Workshop will bring together established and emerging scientists in the field of Adhesion GPCR research and their vast diversity of biological functions and intriguing signaling mechanisms.
-The 2020 meeting will continue the tradition of this informal workshop with scientists from all over the world.
+The 10th Adhesion GPCR Workshop will bring together established and emerging scientists in the field of adhesion GPCR research and their vast diversity of biological functions and intriguing signaling mechanisms.
+The 2022 meeting will continue the tradition of this informal workshop with scientists from all over the world.

-Sessions will emphasize on young scientists and their contribution within the field, and speakers will present cutting edge insights based on a wide range of experimental approaches and model systems, with the goal of fostering exchange of the most exciting new concepts and data in the area of signaling and activation, structure biology, development and biological functions.
+Sessions will emphasize on young and established scientists and their contribution within the field, and all speakers are encouraged to present cutting edge insights based on a wide range of experimental approaches and model systems, with the goal of fostering exchange of the most exciting new concepts and data in the area of signaling and activation, structure biology, development and biological functions.

 This biannual workshop is a can't-miss opportunity to engage with established scientists, postdocs, and students to learn about the most exciting new concepts in adhesion GPCRs.